0-Enigma/0-Enigma/README.md

 ## I'm a Student, and I like breaking into things!!

-I’m a Cybersecurity & Forensic Computing student building my skills through real projects, home-lab experiments, and hands-on learning.
-I enjoy creating security tools, exploring networks, and understanding how systems behave under real conditions.
+I’m a Cybersecurity student building my skills through real projects, home-lab experiments, and hands-on learning.
+I enjoy creating security tools to automate my workflow, exploring networks, and understanding how systems behave under real conditions.
 This profile is where I document my journey, share my progress, and grow one project at a time.

 ### Languages and Tools: